 If your essay topic doesn’t have to be an unusual or exceptional experience you’ve had, then what can it be?
 The most general answer to that question is that your essay can be about almost anything, as long as it fits the prompt you’ve chosen or been given.

-In some sense, it’s easier to say what which topics you shouldn’t use for your college application essay.
+In some sense, it’s easier to say which topics you shouldn’t use for your college application essay.
 Obviously, you should avoid any statements that could be construed as being racist, sexist, classist, or otherwise prejudiced toward any group of people.
-Not only will statements like these reflect poorly on your character, but also, you never know who will end up reading your application – they could be a member of the very group you’re speaking against.
+Not only will statements like these reflect poorly on your character, but you also never know who will end up reading your application — they could be a member of the very group you’re speaking against.

 You should also avoid essay topics that involve obscene language, illegal activities, violence, or graphic subjects.
 While writing a strong essay about one of these topics may be theoretically possible, it’s extremely difficult, and attempting to do so is generally not successful.
 If you’re considering writing about anything that could be considered controversial, keep in mind that the people reading your application may very well disagree with you completely, so don’t make personal attacks on or assumptions about those with different opinions.